 Full Description of this Recreation Trail

-Just ten miles from downtown Whitefish people are discovering the expansice recreational opportunities in Beaver Lakes.
+Just ten miles from downtown Whitefish, Montana people are discovering the expansive recreational opportunities in Beaver Lakes.
 Pristine waters and beautiful forests have inspired families for generations to fish, hike and camp in quiet seclusion.
 With over seven lakes, numerous vistas, and several loops, there is so much to explore on the Whitefish Trail.
-Three trailheads (Beaver Lake, North Beaver Connector and Woods Lake) provide several options for long excursions, scenic vistas, or shorter loop hikes throughout this beautiful area.
+Three trailheads (Beaver Lake, North Beaver Connector Dollar Lake and Woods Lake) provide several options for long excursions, scenic vistas, or shorter loop hikes throughout this beautiful area.

 Type of Trail ExperienceMultiple Trailheads